-When freshening up a home, there are those big decisions that we have to make: Do I want to knock down this wall?
+When remodeling a kitchen, there are those big home improvement decisions that we have to make: Do I want to knock down this wall?
 Should I splurge on wood flooring?
 What tile should I choose for the backsplash?
 And then there are those seemingly small decisions that actually turn out to be bigger than you thought.
-Enter: cabinet hardware.
+Enter cabinet hardware.

-You may think that these are just tiny pieces of metal that won't make or break a space like your kitchen and that you'll be able to easily decide, and then move on — but it doesn't usually work out that way.
-In actuality, selecting pulls and knobs that will look amazing in your culinary space can be a little overwhelming — you have to think about all of the available finishes, styles, and lengths as well.
+You may think that these are just tiny decorative pieces of metal that won't make or break your kitchen, and that you'll be able to easily decide between knobs or pulls, and then move on.
+Unfortunately, it rarely works out that way.
+Selecting cabinet hardware that will look amazing in your culinary space can be a little overwhelming — you have to think about all of the available finishes, styles, and sizes as well.

-Now that we have your attention (and visions of chic door and drawer fittings are dancing in your head), scroll on to see eight kitchen cabinet hardware ideas to help you narrow down the selection.
+Now that we have your attention (and visions of chic door and drawer pulls are dancing in your head), scroll on to see 20 kitchen cabinet hardware ideas that will help you narrow down the selection.

-It's hard to go wrong with black kitchen cabinet hardware ideas, and we think it looks especially stunning when paired with white cabinetry.
-The long, black pulls in this cook space designed by Carissa and Mike Miller of CC + Mike pop against the white and sage green cabinets.
+It's hard to go wrong with black kitchen cabinet hardware, and we think it looks especially stunning when paired with white cabinets.
+The long, black handles in this cook space designed by Carissa and Mike Miller of CC + Mike pop against the cool hues of the cabinets and island.

 Get the look: Goldenwarm Black Square Bar Cabinet Pulls (10-pack), $36.99

 2. Understated Elegance

 With the help of Studio McGee, Anne Sage gave her kitchen design an airy makeover (we can't get enough of those light wood cabinets!).
 And the cabinet hardware in shining, satin brass was the perfect finishing touch.
 To really make things look coordinated in your kitchen, take a page from her book and match your pulls with your light fixtures.

 Get the look: Rejuvenation Small Drawer Edge Pull in Satin Brass, $19